DarkLazoril/Data-engineer-test/README.md

 Now you run the script, by using the following command in your terminal or command prompt:

-NOTE: You'll find the csv files with the each python file used to test the code.
+NOTE: You'll find the csv files with each python file used to test the code.

 ```bash
 python filename.py